influxdata/telegraf/README.md

 ### From Source:

-Telegraf requires golang version 1.8+, the Makefile requires GNU make.
+Telegraf requires golang version 1.9 or newer, the Makefile requires GNU make.

 Dependencies are managed with [gdm](https://github.com/sparrc/gdm), which is installed by the Makefile if you don't have it already.